|Photo by Dean Ricciardi on Unsplash|

 Be organized: In our personal lives, we know that being organized can help us reduce stress, sleep better, be more productive, and maintain better relationships with others.
 These observations also apply to our work lives.
 For Dr. Kennedy’s research group, Ross Economy initiated the formalized insertion of “being organized” in each laboratory notebook when he was a graduate student in the group.
 He wrote up a “getting started guide” for new group members that encouraged them to think about the organization of their notebooks.
 Examples of organization include picking a standardized sample naming procedure and stick to it, using an index to allow others to find key information in your notebook, and providing context every time you enter reflections like writing the citation for a journal article next to your summary.
 Your lab colleagues and your future self will appreciate these small actions.

 Written communication can be more than the written word: One of the things that we all have found helpful is varying the documentation in our notebooks to include symbols (arrows), tables, sketches, and drawings in addition to text.
 All these examples are written communication and can be used to share information with your future self (or other researchers) who will be scanning through your notebook.
-Sketches are particularly helpful and when we searched we found many examples of this technique from prior generations of researchers, including Alexander Graham Bell, while attaching photographs or screenshots are commonplace today.
+Sketches are particularly helpful and when we searched we found many examples of this technique from prior generations of researchers, including Alexander Graham Bell.

 Less isn’t more.
 In a lab notebook, more is more: One common shortcoming that we observe is when the laboratory notebook becomes a simple activity log (A was done and then B) but lacks the explanations that are crucial to follow your thought process.
 So be sure to include your reasoning and interpretation for any experiments and results.
 Include your thoughts about what the results mean, and what the next steps are.
 No one ever went back to an old lab book and thought, “if only I hadn’t taken such detailed notes.”
 In short, write everything down.